-Globalization, the path that the world economy has largely followed for decades, took some hefty blows in 2016.
+2016 was the year when globalization, the path that the world economy has largely followed for decades, took some hefty blows.

 The election of Donald Trump as U.S. president and Britain's decision to leave the European Union have raised questions over the future of tariff-free trade and companies' freedom to move production to lower-cost countries.